John Steinbeck famously said, “People don’t take trips – trips take people.” And you never know when the mood for adventure might strike.

 In her pursuit of what she really wanted out of life, Gilbert visited Italy, India, and Bali, studying the art of pleasure and the power of spiritual devotion.

-An articulate and inspiring read, Eat, Pray, Love encourages people not to live in imitation of society’s own ideals, but to seek out their own path and adventures.
+An articulate and inspiring read, Eat, Pray, Love encourages people not to live in imitation of society’s own ideals, but to seek out their own paths and adventures.

 7. Congo, by Michael Crichton